If there's a mouse in your house, it might be carrying some bad bugs

 Breaking News Emails

-Mice found in apartment building across New York City carry disease-causing bacteria, including a few superbug germs, researchers reported Tuesday.
+Mice found in apartment buildings across New York City carry disease-causing bacteria, including a few superbug germs, researchers reported Tuesday.

 The mice seem to be getting these germs from human trash — specifically from food that people throw out.
 But it’s entirely possible that they could transmit these bacteria right back to their human landlords, the team at Columbia University said.